-Please do not hesitate to contact me and my colleagues for further information and advice.
+Please do not hesitate to contact us for further information or advice.
 We look forward to hearing from you!

 Why choose Comparative Literature, Cinema and Media at UW?

-- UW ranked No. 4 in US among public universities.
+- UW ranked No. 10 in global ranking; No. 2 among US public institutions.

 - Fantastic faculty with books across disciplines and fields.